dmerejkowsky/blog/content/post/0084-tips-from-a-build-farmer-part-2-some-concepts.md

 For instance, you may decide that:

 * Every deployment triggered by a push on the master branch will go to an environment called "pre-production"
-* Every deployment triggered by a tag starting by 'v' will go to an environment called "production".
+* Every deployment triggered by a tag starting with 'v' will go to an environment called "production".

 By the way, GitLab CI has an [excellent support for environments](https://docs.gitlab.com/ee/ci/environments.html).